This was a previous Interview Question for Oxbridge Economic Applicants. Here is a sample answer I came up with.

 In a smaller firm employees are likely to be more motivated than in larger firms, as they can see the benefits from their output and may not feel as much of a ‘cog in an industrial giant’.
 A smaller environment may mean workers are more friendly and hence enjoy work more.
 Smaller firms may also be able to identify hard workers and be able to promote or reward them more easily than larger firms.
 If this is the case then productivity may be higher in smaller firms than in larger firms.
 Some economists may believe that this means that smaller firms (with higher productivity) are more successful.

 Another measurement we could use for success is profit or revenue in terms of growth (year-on-year) or profit as a percentage of revenue.
 With these measurements large firms may not necessarily have an advantage over smaller firms.
 As a share of revenue smaller firms (with smaller revenues and profits) may have a higher share than a larger firm (with larger revenues and profits).
 However if this is the case, and small firms are more successful in terms of these measurements, why are they still small?
-Surely the product they have, or their business strategy, or perhaps even their CEO is so successful that the firm should have grown dramatically (at least in terms of revenues).
+Surely the product they have, or their business strategy with the AI Quotes, or perhaps even their CEO is so successful that the firm should have grown dramatically (at least in terms of revenues).
 This may be the case in the long run for the company.
 However the reason it may be so successful is because it is small and benefits from knowing its customers more, and being able to offer a better, more customised and friendly service to them.
 Maybe it is more friendly with its suppliers, and although (unlike a large firm) it may not have monopsony power, it may still be able to get favourable conditions because of its size and relationship with its suppliers.
 For example a local butcher may get better terms on its meat from the local farmer because they are friends, rather than a large supermarket who demands a price.

 I conclude that large firms aren’t necessarily more successful than smaller firms and how we define both successful and size is based on the measurement used, and this has varying conclusions on the statement.